 Muhling believes the backdrop for Tolkien’s trilogy was the Abyssinia Empire — modern day Ethiopia.

-Abyssinia, home to a 3,000 year old royal dynasty and horse riding experts from the Oromo tribe, was an ancient Christian Empire and one of the four great centers in the world until it became cut off from the Middle East and Europe during the rise of Islam.
-After that it became an isolated place, largely unchanged by time, surviving colonization attempts by European powers.
-Only with Italy’s invasion in 1935 did it become known again around the world.
+Abyssinia, home to a 3,000 year old royal dynasty and the Oromo tribe, was an ancient Christian Empire and one of the four great centers in the world until it became cut off from the Middle East and Europe during the rise of Islam.
+After that it became an isolated place, surviving colonization attempts by European powers.
+Only with Italy’s invasion in 1935 did it find itself “on the map” again around the world.